 Image credit: @carbsforlyfe

-Also, they have breakfast sets, such as the Classic ($25++), which comes with a set of viennoiseries that include the Madeleines With Earl Grey Fortune.
-Those feeling fancier can go for the Gourmand ($42++) which comes with a savoury main, tea, juice, and patisserie.
+They also have breakfast sets, such as the Classic ($25++), which comes with a set of viennoiseries that include Madeleines With Earl Grey Fortune.
+Those feeling fancier can go for the Gourmand ($42++) set which comes with a savoury main, tea, freshly-squeezed juice, and patisserie.

-TWG Tea Salon And Boutique is not a halal-certified eatery.
+TWG Tea Salon & Boutique is not a halal-certified eatery.

 9. Blossom Restaurant